ucb-152/lab6/README.md

 ## Background:
 ### ML Accelerator Hardware
-In previous labs and lectures, you have learned about various architectures like CPUs (scalar, superscalar, out-of-order, VLIW, etc.), Vector Engines, GPUs, etc. One type of architecture that is prevalent in ML accelerator chips are **systolic arrays**.
+In previous labs and lectures, you have learned about various architectures like CPUs (scalar, superscalar, out-of-order, VLIW, etc.), Vector Engines, GPUs, etc. One type of architecture that is common in ML accelerator chips is the **systolic array**.
 Systolic array architectures are often used in ML and AI applications because they are suited for computing operations on matrices, which are often used in applications like Neural Networks and Large Language Models.
-A systolic array is a type of spatial array, which describes a family of architectures that use arrays of compute cells called PEs (Processing Elements), which typically do MAC (Multiply and Accumulate) operations.
+A systolic array is a type of spatial array, a family of architectures that use arrays of compute cells called PEs (Processing Elements), which typically do MAC (Multiply and Accumulate) operations.

 <p align="center">
   <img width="400" src="./img/systolic-array-arch.webp">